What is Revel?

 - While anyone can create initial packs, only users who have been collected can create more free packs.

-- This simplified, gamified experience helps manage a vast number of individual creator economies on Revel.
+- This helps manage a vast number of individual creator economies on Revel.

 Do I need to pay for cards?

-- No. You may barter cards for cards, without Rev exchange, in the trading screen.
+- No. You may barter cards for cards, without any Revs exchanged, in the trading screen.

 What are offers?